Reserve Bank Governor, Mr Lesetja Kganyago

 - To enable learners to experience a different perspective and think creatively.

-On behalf of the basic education sector, we extend our gratitude to all economics teachers and learners for taking part in this challenge.
+On behalf of the sector, we extend our gratitude to all economics teachers and learners for taking part in this challenge.
 We reiterate our gratitude to the Reserve Bank for choosing our sector for this important challenge.
+I am particularly pleased that this challenge will cover all provinces by 2018.

 I thank you.